 “Press the gas pedal for an instant,” Says author Mac Demere.
 “The goal is to hit the

 accelerator just long enough to stabilize the vehicle.
-Other benefits of pressing the gas for short instant: It prevents the driver from pushing the brake or turning the steering wheel.
+Other benefits of pressing the gas for a short instant: It prevents the driver from pushing the brake or turning the steering wheel.
 If the only thing this accomplishes is to lock up the driver's brain while they remember what to do, then I've succeeded as an instructor.”

 Yup, that’s right: DO NOT “jerk the steering wheel before the car has slowed down.”
 This also increases the chances of your car spinning out.